TjuAachen/Amazona/README.md

 ![amazona](/template/images/amazona.jpg)

 # Introduction
-This website is a fully-functional e-commerce website exactly like amazon.
-It is developed based on the classic MERN stack (MongoDB, ExpressJS, React and Node.JS).
+Amazona is a fully-functional e-commerce website exactly like amazon.
+And it is developed based on the classic MERN stack (MongoDB, ExpressJS, React and Node.JS).

 ## Demo Website